Albania's Accursed Mountains

 Recently voted one of the Top 20 travel destinations for 2015!

-Join us to experience one of the warmest welcomes in Europe.
-Wild scenery, rugged peaks and unforgettable hospitality that will stay with you forever.
+Trek with us and experience one of the warmest welcomes in Europe.
+Wild scenery, rugged peaks and unforgettable hospitality - 2015 is the year for Albania!

 - Experience wild Albania by crossing the Valbona Pass on foot

 - Hike through two spectacular national parks - Valbona and Thethi

 - Experience Lake Koman by boat and explore historical Kruja

 - Stay in the beautiful village of Thethi with its `lock-in tower`